A painted washstand makeover with a two-tone look.

 Last month, I painted 5 pieces of furniture including this ombre dresser and this weathered wood finish table and chairs set.
 Although this washstand didn’t make it to the shop this past month, it was painted at the same time.

 Country Chic Paint provided me with paint for this project, but all thoughts and opinions are my own.
-I would never recommend products that I wouldn’t buy or use on my own.
 Your support helps me make more projects like this one!

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.